the june garden chores

 IN ZONES like mine, gardens want an inch of water a week from you or the heavens.
 Check your rain gauge to make sure they get it, and remember: If you have to supplement, soak deeply in the root zone.
 Don’t spritz things with a sprayer now and again like you’re washing the car.
-Pots need extra attention, especially smallish ones in sun, and they also need regular feeding (no blue chemicals, please; try seaweed and fish emulsion concentrates, diluted according to label directions).
+Pots need extra attention, especially smallish ones in sun, and they also need regular feeding (no blue chemical crystals, please; try seaweed and fish emulsion concentrates, diluted according to label directions).

 WHAT?
 Didn’t plant up any pots yet?
 (It was so cool here in May I started late, too, actually.)
 Plenty of time still, and here is some can-do design advice.
 Other ideas for taking your containers up a notch this year.
 When all else fails–when I have missed the boat on good-looking annuals at local garden centers–I go with young trees such as Japanese maples for pots, or shrubs, and gradually pot them up in the subsequent years, stashing them in my garage in winter like this.

 WANT VEGETABLES all summer?
 Many of those early sowings won’t last, so here’s how I make room for more with the practice of succession sowing.
 Some examples:

 SOW (OR SOW MORE) CARROTS, or beets (grow them like a pro), radishes, salad greens, dill.
 With salad greens, select heat-resistant varieties now for best results if they’ll bump into warmer weather in your zone.
 Direct-sow more kale and chard, too—or start kale indoors, like this, to give it an extra-strong start.

 DIRECT-SOW BUSH BEANS; plant a short row every two weeks, and also sow pole beans if you didn’t yet, for an even later crop.
 Maybe try heirloom beans for drying, too?
 Did summer and winter squash, cucumbers, and melons go in?